Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-Scale is vital for a numerical answer in TAT-DQA, including five possible values: \textit{Thousand}, \textit{Million}, \textit{Billion}, \textit{Percent} and \textit{None}.
-Scale Classifier is developed to predict the scale of the final answer.
+The expression tree generated by the Tree Generator includes three kinds of nodes: the arithmetical operators $V_{op}$ (i.e., +,-,*,/), the constant numbers $V_{con}$ (i.e., $1$,$2$,$3$, .., $100$ ), and the quantity and date nodes $V_{node}$ that are selected in Section \ref{node_selection}.
+The target vocabulary for tree generation is denoted as $V = V_{op} \cup V_{con} \cup V_{node}$ and its length is denoted as $L$.
+Following the typical construction method of GTS~\cite{xie2019goal}, the expression tree is constructed starting from producing the topmost operator and then the left and right child nodes. $\bullet$ \textbf{Scale Classifier.} Scale is vital for a numerical answer in TAT-DQA, including five possible values: \textit{Thousand}, \textit{Million}, \textit{Billion}, \textit{Percent} and \textit{None}.
+A Scale Classifier is developed to predict the scale of the final answer.
 In particular, it takes as input the SD graph representation $h_{SD}$ and computes the probability of each scale as where $\textrm{FFN}$ is a feed-forward network with two layers.
 After obtaining the scale, we generate the final answer by multiplying or concatenating the answer value with the scale following the practice in MHST~\cite{zhu2022towards}.